June 08, 2015

 The Next

-Section of this Post
+Section of this Post:

-The Evanston Branch of
+The Evanston Division of

-Chicago, Milwaukee & St. Paul Railroad
+Chicago, Milwaukee &

-(originally called Evanston, Chicago & Lake Superior)
+(originally called Evanston, Chicago &

-four years after Lake View was established as a township
+four years after Lake View was established as a township but before the township was incorporated.

 The Evanston branch of this RR were mostly used for the transportation of freight; short distances within the Chicagoland area as early as 1885 that was once routed through the Township/City of Lake View; after annexation from the City of Chicago to the Township/City of Evanston.